 Similarly, a third party employer that relies upon a misleading or inaccurate reference to its detriment might be able to sue the party that gave the reference for the loss which it suffers as a result.
 Again, this is because the duty was on the person providing the reference to make sure it was fair and not misleading.

 Employers should always bear in mind that it is possible that a departing employee for whom they are writing a reference might bring an Employment Tribunal claim.
 The contents of a reference should be consistent with the real reason for dismissal and any written reasons provided.
-For example, if the real reason the employee was dismissed or felt he had to leave was because of his poor performance, but the reference is favourable and does not mention poor performance, an employer may find it difficult to explain why it gave a good reference if it has to defend a constructive or unfair dismissal claim.
+For example, if the real reason the employee was dismissed or felt they had to leave was because of poor performance, but the reference is favourable and does not mention poor performance, an employer may find it difficult to explain why it gave a good reference if it has to defend a constructive or unfair dismissal claim.

 Employers should avoid contravening the Employment Relations Act 1999 (Blacklists) Regulations 2010 which prevent compiling lists of trade union members and activists in order to discriminate against workers on grounds of trade union membership or trade union activities.